Converg3nce/matic-docs/docs/validate/mainnet/stake-on-matic.md

 ### Account information

-First you do a basic check on your account information by running the below command:
+First you do a basic check on your account information by running the below command.
+You need to make sure that you run this command only your **Validator Node**.
+The output of this command will be required in your staking transactions.
+If you put the output of your Sentry node, it will cause complications on your node.

 ```bash
     heimdalld show-account